MinecraftU/mcu-curriculum/level_5/mac_instructions.md

 ![](images/section_0/gradle_build.png)

 Next we have to configure the debug build.

+Quit IntelliJ and go back to your Terminal.
+Run:

+`./gradlew genIntellijRuns`

+Relaunch IntelliJ.
 In the top of the window is the run toolbar:

 ![](images/section_0/run_bar.png)

 Click the run button.
 (The one that looks like a play button.)
-It should pop up a window titled "edit configuration".
+If it pops up a window titled "edit configuration".
 In the drop down labeled "Use classpath of module" choose "MinecraftByExample.main".

 ![](images/section_0/classpath.png)